A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Challenges in the Optimization Problem for Model Estimation

+We note that other gradient approximations may be used, such as variants of finite difference and likelihood ratio methods.
+We refer to \cite{l1990unified}, \cite{vazquez1991comparing} and \cite{l1994convergence} for an overview of the methods.
+We hope to point out that our approximation does not give an unbiased gradient estimator.
+The difficulty in developing an unbiased gradient estimator lies in that the Poisson simulator $\mathbf{h}$ is compounded with functions $f(\cdot)$ and $g(\mathbf{Y};\theta)$.
+It is worth further investigation whether an unbiased gradient estimator can be derived and efficiently integrated in the training algorithms.
+For example, one possible idea is take conditional expectation conditional on $\mathbf{\Lambda}$ and then compute the gradient of the conditional expectation.\footnotemark[3]

-Now that the challenge in computing the gradient with respect to the model parameters is addressed, we list the details an SGD algorithm for the model estimation as Algorithm \ref{alg:ds_wgan} in \ref{ec:alg}.
-This algorithm integrates the use of gradient penalty to regularize the Lipschitz condition requirement on the discriminator.
-The algorithm iteratively updates the parameters of the generator and discriminator neural networks in an iterative manner.
+We next list the SGD algorithm for the model estimation as the following Algorithm \ref{alg:ds_wgan}.
+This algorithm integrates the use of gradient penalty to enforce the Lipschitz constraint on the discriminator.
+The algorithm updates the parameters of the generator and discriminator neural networks in an iterative manner.